 - Public phones work with phone cards only, which costs upwards of 30 Yuan; The menus on the modern phones are mainly in Chinese, except for English menus which give information about nothing useful, such as the technological expertise of the company who made the phones;

-- There is no option to dail an operator.
+- There is no option to dial an operator.
 There are 2 red buttons; one for the police (who are quite helpful and will find for you an English speaker if they can’t understand you, which if you speak only English is a given) and the other one was unexplored.
-411 dails information, Chinese only;
+411 dials information, in Chinese only;

 - Incoming calls to this phone last for only 15 seconds and are then disconnected.
-An English speaking police officer phoned me back and in a conversation that yielded no result and was terminated 5 times, she proved her commitment to assist as well as their patients.
+An English speaking police officer phoned me back and in a conversation that yielded no result, and was terminated 5 times.
+But she proved those police’s commitment to assist, as well as their patience.

 - Find one of the tall, black information boards.
 They will get you from A to B quicker than will the information people.
 I can’t remember if there was English on it (probably), but with the icons only I quickly found what I was looking for.

-And now for some facts as stated by independant, seemingly reliable sources:
+And now for some facts as stated by independent, seemingly reliable sources:

 Airport is known as: